 The OnePlus Bullets Wireless 2 are difficult to find in stock, be it on OnePlus’ website or from other headphone vendors.
 If you’re able to find them, they usually retail for around $149 USD, which is a fair deal for this kind of wireless headset.

 Completely cut the cord with the OnePlus Buds

 OnePlus tailored the OnePlus Buds to its customer base, so anyone who already owns or plans to own a OnePlus phone will love the OnePlus Buds.
 Microphone quality is superb, as is the responsive automatic ear detection and play/pause functionality.
 This is all dependent on if you’re able to get the earbuds to stay in your ears, which I was unable to do unless stationary.
 They use a hard-tip design much like the original Apple AirPods, which is meant to be a universal fit, but ends up alienating large swaths of potential users.

-Listeners beyond the OnePlus scope, but still within the Android operating system, should extend their search to other brands like Samsung, Google, Jabra, and others.
+For a design similar to the OnePlus Buds, but with an ear tip that seals to the ear canal, check out the OnePlus Buds Z. Listeners beyond the OnePlus scope, but still within the Android operating system, should extend their search to other brands like Samsung, Google, Jabra, and others.